Sanya-Chauhan/Song_Success_Predictor/README.md

-# Predicting Spotify Songs Popularity Before thier Release
+# Predicting Spotify Songs Popularity Before their Release

 This project was developed as part of the Advanced Analytics Edge class at MIT.
 It is a collaborative effort by team members [Maxime Wolf](https://www.linkedin.com/in/maxime-wolf/), [Sanya Chauhan](https://www.linkedin.com/in/sanya-chauhan/), [Vidushi Gupta](https://www.linkedin.com/in/vidushi-gupta07/), and [Xidan Xu](https://www.linkedin.com/in/xidan-xu/)